+If in the year of the casualty there is a claim for reimbursement with a reasonable prospect of recovery, the loss isn't sustained until you know with reasonable certainty whether such reimbursement will be received.
 If you expect to be reimbursed for part or all of your loss, you must subtract the expected reimbursement when you figure your loss.
 You must reduce your loss even if you don't receive payment until a later tax year.
 See Reimbursement Received After Deducting Loss, later.
 Failure to file a claim for reimbursement.
 If your property is covered by insurance, you should file a timely insurance claim for reimbursement of your loss.
 If you don't file an insurance claim, you can't deduct the full unrecovered amount as a casualty or theft loss and only the part of the loss that isn't covered by your insurance policy is deductible.